English Language Arts

 Recommended prerequisite(s): Common Core Math I In Common Core Math II, students continue to deepen their study of quadratic expressions, equations, and functions; comparing their characteristics and behavior to those of linear and exponential relationships from Common Core Math I. The concept of quadratics is generalized with the introduction of higher degree polynomials.
 New methods for solving quadratic and exponential equations are developed.
 The characteristics of advanced types of functions are investigated (including power, inverse variation, radical, absolute value, piecewise–defined, and simple trigonometric functions).
 The link between probability and data is explored through conditional probability and counting methods.

 Students explore more complex geometric situations and deepen their explanations of geometric relationships, moving towards formal mathematical arguments.
 Important differences exist between Math II and the historical approach taken in Geometry classes.
 For example, transformations are explored early in the course and provide the framework for studying geometric concepts such as similarity and congruence.
 The study of similarity leads to an understanding of right triangle trigonometry and connects to quadratics through Pythagorean relationships.
-The Standards for Mathematical Practice apply throughout each course and, together with th3 content standards, require that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
+The Standards for Mathematical Practice apply throughout each course and, together with the content standards, require that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
 This course fulfills the North Carolina high school graduation requirement for Common Core Math II.
 The final exam is the North Carolina Common Exam for Common Core Math II.

-Traditional laboratory experiences provide opportunities to demonstrate how science is constant, historic, probabilistic, and replicable.
+Traditional laboratory experiences provide opportunities to demonstrate how science is constant, historical, probabilistic, and replicable.
 Although there are no fixed steps that all scientists follow, scientific investigations usually involve collections of relevant evidence, the use of logical reasoning, the application of imagination to devise hypotheses, and explanations to make sense of collected evidence.
 Student engagement in scientific investigation provides background for understanding the nature of scientific inquiry.
 In addition, the science process skills necessary for inquiry are acquired through active experience.
-The process skills support development of reasoning and problem–‐solving ability and are the core of scientific methodologies.
+The process skills support the development of reasoning and problem‐solving ability and are the core of scientific methodologies.
 By the end of this course, the students will be able to:

 - Understand the history of Earth and its life forms based on evidence of change recorded in fossil records and landforms.
 Understand the hazards caused by agents of diseases that affect living organisms.